Freezing: Plants

 Many plants undergo a process called hardening, which allows them to survive temperatures below 0 °C for weeks to months.

 Animals

 The nematode Haemonchus contortus can survive 44 weeks frozen at liquid nitrogen temperatures.
 Other nematodes that survive at temperatures below 0 °C include Trichostrongylus colubriformis and Panagrolaimus davidi.
 Many species of reptiles and amphibians survive freezing.
-See cryobiology for a full discussion.

 Human gametes and 2-, 4- and 8-cell embryos can survive freezing and are viable for up to 10 years, a process known as cryopreservation.

 Experimental attempts to freeze human beings for later revival are known as cryonics.

 Food preservation

 Freezing is a common method of food preservation that slows both food decay and the growth of micro-organisms.
-Besides the effect of lower temperatures on reaction rates, freezing makes water less available for bacteria growth. freezing is one of the oldest and most widely used method of food preservation as far back as 1842, freezing has been immensely used in an ice and salt brine.
-In freezing, flavours, smell and nutritional content most generally remain unchanged.
-Freezing became commercially applicable after the advent (introduction) of mechanical refrigeration.
-Freezing has been successfully employed for long term preservation of many foods providing a significantly extended shelf-life.
-Freezing preservation is generally regarded as superior to canning and dehydration with respect to retention in sensory attributes and nutritive attributes.
+Besides the effect of lower temperatures on reaction rates, freezing makes water less available for bacteria growth.
+Freezing is a widely used method of food preservation.
+Freezing generally preserves flavours, smell and nutritional content.
+Freezing became commercially viable.